The programme is targeted at people who have made a commitment to train for a career as a professional chef.

 If you're passionate about cooking awesome food, or if you want to be part of an evolving progressive industry, and kick start a professional Culinary Arts career, this programme is for you.

-If you're keen to gain a New Zealand certificate AND an International (City & Guilds) Culinary Arts qualification, or if further tertiary studies to gain a higher level Culinary Arts qualification is your goal this programme is for you.
+Gain a New Zealand certificate and an International (City & Guilds) Culinary Arts qualification, or go onto further tertiary studies to gain a higher level Culinary Arts qualification.

 If you want to travel with your career, and gain professional positions within hotels, restaurants, cafés, exclusive lodges, fine dining establishments, ski resorts, surfing resorts, cruise ships, event catering and more, this programme is for you.

 The programme is an exciting mix of theoretical and practical modules, with a large component of on-line learning.
-We start with "this is a knife and this is an onion" and take you to a level where you're preparing and presenting outstanding restaurant food.
+We start with the basics and take you to a level where you're preparing and presenting outstanding restaurant food.

 - Credit Value:120